tugwitt/spec/README.md

 #### Data Stack

-the data stack is really nothing more than a base implementation of a Lie database. our base layer for this is the Lie group package de recommended, [Lie groups](http://liegroups.org/). we will most likely build the second and third layer (and really layer 1.5 as well).
+the data stack is really nothing more than a base implementation of a Lie database. our base layer for this is the Lie group package de recommended, [Atlas](http://liegroups.org/). we will most likely build the second and third layer (and really layer 1.5 as well).

 #### Logic Stack